-Day 1.
+Day 1, Jan 8 or Feb 26.
 Flight to Georgetown, Guyana.
+Most flights from the US arrive into Guyana either very late in the evening today or very early in the morning of Day 2.
 International flights arrive at the recently renovated Cheddi Jagan International Airport, located 25 miles south of the capital city of Georgetown.
 You'll be met at the airport by a representative from our ground agent (who should be carrying a sign with your name and "Field Guides" on it) and transferred directly to our comfortable hotel.
 The journey will take about an hour, though it may vary one way or the other, depending on your arrival time.
-If you cannot arrange a flight that arrives before dinner time, we strongly recommend that you plan to arrive for the tour a day early.
-Those arriving on late flights tonight are unlikely to arrive to the hotel until well after midnight and we have a very early departure tomorrow.
 Night at Cara Lodge in Georgetown.